 Scrum: A Five-Headed Meeting Monster?

 When Scrum is introduced in a company, most of the time, the development team embraces it with lots of enthusiasm.
-Scrum embodies self-organizing, autonomous, multidisciplinary teams that acknowledges individual qualities and reinforces the strengths of the team as a whole.
+Scrum embodies self-organizing, autonomous, multidisciplinary teams that acknowledge individual qualities and reinforces the strengths of the team as a whole.
 Who doesn't want to be part of a Scrum team?

-Quite often however, after the Scrum honeymoon period, I start to hear comments like:
+Quite often, however, after the Scrum honeymoon period, I start to hear comments like:

 - "Since the introduction of Scrum, all I do is attend meetings.
 I didn't become a developer to attend meetings all day long."

-- "With Scrum I hoped we would get a team culture, but instead it feels more like a meeting culture."
+- "With Scrum, I hoped we would get a team culture, but instead it feels more like a meeting culture."

 The Scrum Guide states the prescribed Scrum events (they are explicitly not called meetings) are used to create regularity and to minimize the need for meetings not defined in Scrum.
 All events are time-boxed, such that every event has a maximum duration.
 The prescribed time-boxes based on a sprint of 1 month are:

 - Product Backlog refinement: on average 10% of the capacity of the Development Team

 Considering these time-boxes, Scrum doesn't seem a framework that should result in a meeting culture.
 So what is it, this feeling often does arise?

 Reasons I can think of:

 - Scrum events aren't kept to their prescribed time-box.
 More time than prescribed in the Scrum Guide shouldn't be necessary.
 But I've seen daily Scrum's that last for 45 minutes...